 Note: This particular software is available on Github and is developed by an independent developer.
 We used it for a couple of weeks on a desktop PC running Windows 10 and didn’t face any concerning issues.
 Having said that, we do not take responsibility for any potential damage that it may cause to your system.
 Please download and use this software at your own risk.

-Fan Control is available free of cost from its release repository on Github.
+Fan Control is available for free from its Github page and the official website.
 According to the developers, the drivers and the backend portion of the tool have not been created from scratch.
-Instead, they have managed to repurpose a bunch of existing hardware libraries and simply added a user interface on top.
+Instead, they have managed to repurpose a bunch of existing hardware libraries and have simply added a user interface on top.
 Thus, any hardware compatibility issue completely depends on LibreHardwareMonitor and NvAPIWrapper.

 Step 3: Test each fan to ensure that it is performing the correct action by sensing the change in fan noise and airflow.
 This can be done by controlling the fan speeds manually.
 Select the Three-dot menu on each fan control card, enable the Manual control option, and then click on the toggle to enable the slider.
-Use the slider to increase or decrease the fan or pump speed, which will be denoted in the corresponding fan speed card below.
+Use the slider to increase or decrease the fan or pump speed.
+You should see that change in speed reflected in the sensor card, and — ideally — hear the difference from the fan so that you know the controls are working.

 Step 4: Once you have checked all the fans, rename them for ease of identification.
 Click on the title of each card and assign names accordingly.
 You might also see some additional cards under the Controls section, which are basically the headers on your motherboard that are not in use.
 You can hide these by selecting the option from the Three-dot menu on the top-right corner of each card.

 Step 5: Remember, running your PC fans at their maximum speed might sound like a good option to increase cooling potential, but there are some drawbacks.
 Increasing the speed of your fans is going to make them noisy, and it affects the overall life cycle of the fans.
-Additionally, if you have any intake fans, you also bring in more dust, and we know how bad that can be for any electronic item.
+Additionally, if you have any intake fans, you also bring in more dust, which means more cleaning.

 Step 6: Apart from manually controlling your fan speeds, you can also create your own fan curves.
 Fan curves are graphs that show how fast your fan spins when your PC hits a certain temperature, making it easier to customize your cooling based on temperature and noise levels.